 To address the root causes and not the symptoms of the conflicts and insecurity in the region, the project intends to tackle poverty and the fragile living conditions to alleviate conflicts and insecurity.
-Development targeting water, pasture and livestock agro-development projects are being implemented in the area to add value to peace initiatives.
-The project has supported construction of boreholes for the cattle in the Moyale area of Marsabit County, communities trained on effective natural resource management and provided with energy saving jikos (stoves) and motor bikes distributed to youth groups.
-This has helped to reduce environment degradation, protect the health of women and provided the youth with alternative livelihoods strategies.
+Development targeting water, pasture and livestock agro-development projects will be implemented in the area to add value to peace initiatives.
+The project will support construction of boreholes for the cattle in the Moyale area of Marsabit County, has trained communities on effective natural resource management and provided with energy saving jikos (stoves) and distributed motor bikes to youth groups.
+This will help to reduce environment degradation, protect the health of women and provide the youth with alternative livelihoods strategies.
 The youth reached during the MTR expressed the desire to be further supported with technical skills and funding to start businesses.